EcoExtreML/STEMMUS_SCOPE_Processing/docs/installation_instructions.md

 repository](https://github.com/EcoExtreML/STEMMUS_SCOPE).
 For model-specific
 instructions, check the `Getting started` page.

+Note that the latest version of `PyStemmusScope` is compatible with latest version of `STEMMUS-SCOPE` model.

 ## Install PyStemmusScope

 To install the package, you need to have Python ">=3.9, <3.12" installed.